Kossuth Bridge

 The permanent link, built right at the southern corner of Budapest's Parliament Building, was often referred to as the "Link of Life", especially in the leftist press.
 Indeed, for six months - until 20 August 1946 - it was the only connection between the two halves of the city, Buda and Pest.
 Officially inaugurated as the "Lajos Kossuth Bridge", it was named after the patriot leader of Hungary's 1848–49 revolution.

 Due to its hasty construction, the Kossuth bridge had several restrictions on use.
 It was used mainly for pedestrian crossing.
 Heavier trucks could cross at 20 km/h and in only one direction at a time.
 During sessions of parliament, it was sometimes shut down for noise and security reasons.
 Both bus and truck traffic was on the bridge, numerous photographs and news film clips attest to that.

 In three years following World War II all of the demolished Danube bridges were rebuilt, except Elizabeth bridge, easing the traffic situation.
 The Kossuth Bridge gradually became a maintenance problem and its low span more of an obstacle to shipping on the River Danube.
 It was finally shut down in 1957 and dismantled in 1960, and not replaced.
 Nowadays only two plaques embedded in the riverbanks remind visitors of the bridge's former location.
-It is thought that a bridge will be erected in the same place around 2020 as part of the long-term Budapest infrastructure modernization program.